-Working in partnership with another local setting, such as a nursery or pre-school, can be a way of expanding what you offer.
-It also helps parents find consistency in their childcare arrangements.
+Working in partnership with schools and other childcare providers can be a great way to expand your childcare offering and share expertise.
+It also helps parents to find flexibility and consistency in their childcare arrangements.

-New regulations in England mean that childminders and those offering childcare on domestic premises may provide care on non-domestic premises for up to 50% of the time without requiring extra registration.
+Regulations in England mean that childminders and those offering childcare on domestic premises may provide care on non-domestic premises for up to 50 per cent of the time.

 Find out more about 50/50 delivery and how to apply.

 If you’re a childminder with increased demand in England, you may want to consider registering as childcare on domestic premises.
 In many ways, it is not very different from working as a childminder, but the key factors to consider are: